-Owing to the October 2019 civil unrest in Chile, policies providing or excluding related risks, such as civil disturbance, civil commotion, looting or terrorism, among others, are being tested by local adjusters and courts.
-This also includes the testing of aggravation clauses, limits and sub-limits wording and deductibles.
-In addition, it remains to be seen how local policies will deal with the effects of the covid-19 pandemic, particularly in relation to business interruption.
+Owing to the October 2019 civil unrest in Chile, policies providing or excluding related risks, such as civil disturbance, civil commotion, looting or terrorism, among others, remain under test by local adjusters and courts.
+This also includes the testing of aggravation clauses, limits' and sub-limits' wording and deductibles.

 1 Ricardo Rozas is a partner at Jorquiera & Rozas Abogados (JJR Abogados).

 3 According to Article 16 of the Insurance Companies Act (DFL 251), the Lloyd's of London insurance market is expressly recognised as a reinsurance entity.